-D.3.1 The General Meeting upon proposal by the Board appoints the Audit Committee members, for a term of three (3) years with the option to renew their appointment for five (5) more terms.
-The Audit Committee members should not exceed 40% (rounded in the nearest integer) of the total BoD members with a minimum of three (3) members.
-All its members should be Non-Executive, 75% of whom should be Independent.
+D.3.1 The General Meeting following a proposal by the Board appoints the Audit Committee members, among the members of the Board, for a term of three (3) years with the option to renew their appointment for four (4) more terms.
+The Audit Committee members should not exceed 40% (rounded in the nearest integer) of the total BoD members (excluding the HFSF and the Greek State Representatives) with a minimum of three (3) members.
+All its members should be Non-Executive, 75% of whom (excluding the HFSF and the Greek State Representatives) with a minimum of three (3) members.
+All its members should be Non-Executive, 75% of whom (excluding the HFSF and the Greek State Representatives and rounded to the nearest integer) should be Independent.
 One (1) of the members should be the HFSF Representative.
+The HFSF also appoints an observer in the Audit Committee, in line with the provisions of the RFA.
 The Chairman of the Audit Committee, an Independent Non-Executive Director, has extensive knowledge and experience in accounting and auditing issues and should not serve as a Chairman to the Board's Risk Committee.
+The majority of the Audit Committee members should have competence in finance, auditing and/or accounting.

-D.3.2 The Audit Committee's meeting is effective when at least two (2) members participate.
+D.3.2 The Audit Committee's meeting is effective when the majority of the members are in attendance or represented, provided that at least two members are in attendance.
 The Chairman or the Vice Chairman must be one (1) of the participating members.
 The Audit Committee resolutions require a majority vote.
 In case of a tie of votes, the Chairman has the casting vote.
 The Board is informed whenever a decision of the Audit Committee is not reached unanimously.

-D.3.3 The main role and responsibilities of the Audit Committee as set out in its written terms of reference which provide details on the purpose, organisation, authority, duties and responsibilities and relationship with external auditors, are to:
+D.3.3 The main duties and responsibilities of the Audit Committee as set out in its written terms of reference, are to:

-- review the financial statements to be published, including significant financial reporting judgements contained in them - · review the internal control and risk management systems and the compliance with rules and regulations process - monitor and review the effectiveness of the internal audit and compliance functions - make recommendations to the Board, for it to put to the shareholders for their approval in General Meeting, in relation to the appointment, remuneration and terms of engagement of the external auditor - review and monitor the effectiveness of the audit process, taking into consideration relevant professional and regulatory requirements - ensure periodic tendering of the Bank's external auditor - develop and implement policy on the engagement of the external auditor to supply non-audit services taking into account relevant ethical guidance regarding the provision of non-audit services by the external audit firm - consider any issues pertaining to the external auditors' independence and objectivity (including the provision of non-audit services), to communicate the result to the Board and to recommend, appropriate action.
+- review the financial statements to be published, including significant financial reporting judgements contained in them - review the internal control and risk management systems and the compliance with rules and regulations process - monitor and review the effectiveness of the internal audit and compliance functions - make recommendations to the Board, for it to put to the shareholders for their approval in General Meeting, in relation to the appointment, remuneration and terms of engagement of the external auditor - review and monitor the effectiveness of the audit process, taking into consideration relevant professional and regulatory requirements - develop and implement policy on the engagement of the external auditor to supply non-audit services taking into account relevant ethical guidance regarding the provision of non-audit services by the external audit firm - consider any issues pertaining to the external auditors' independence and objectivity (including the provision of nonaudit services), to communicate the result to the Board and to recommend, appropriate action.
 In doing so, the Committee receives annual confirmation from the external auditors regarding their independence.